 I reviewed Sprint’s new unlimited plan, and here’s what I found:

-- Roaming charges do apply – so make sure any data use is only on Sprint’s network (you should be able to control this within your carrier settings on your phone).
+- Excludes taxes, surcharges, and roaming.
+Roaming charges are a big one – you’d want to make sure any data use is only on Sprint’s network (you should be able to control this within your carrier settings on your phone).

-- To get the $15/mo. price per line, you need to enroll in auto-pay.
+- To get the $35/mo. price per line, you need to enroll in auto-pay.
 Easy enough.

 - You can bring your own device.
-You will want to as there is no discounts on phone purchases with this plan.
+You will want to as there are no discounts on phone purchases with this plan.

 - Unlimited streaming is in standard definition at the following speeds: streaming video (up to 480p), streaming gaming (up to 2mbps), streaming music (500kbps).
 The music streaming speed seems sufficient, but there is no HD video with this plan.